-Vanilla bean and pear are about as good as it gets when it comes to ice cream.
-The pictures I’ve included are fairly unassuming but don’t be fooled – this is one of the best ice creams I’ve tasted in ages.
+Pears and vanilla bean are about as good as it gets when it comes to ice cream.
 To start with, you’ll need to make the vanilla bean ice cream base.
 There are plenty of good vanilla ice cream recipes available but my favourite is this recipe which uses vanilla beans.
 I understand this ingredient costs a fortune so if cost is a factor then you can get away with using vanilla essence.

 Once you’ve made your base and placed in in the fridge to chill, you can get to work on the pears.